 Benzodiazepines are class of nervous system depressants that work by increasing the production of the GABA neurotransmitter in the brain.
 The neurotransmitter is released to regulate electrical activity in the brain and central nervous system.

 During periods of stress, the brain releases GABA to help people moderate their feelings, moods, and behavior.
 However, the brain is sometimes incapable of producing enough GABA to do this, leaving people in elevated states of anxiety for long periods of time.
 They might also have problems falling asleep, regulating their anger, and concentrating.
-Xanax, one of the most popular benzodiazepines and prescription drugs in general, is particularly effective at prompting the brain to release extra amounts of GABA to help users feel more relaxed than they can without it.
+Xanax, one of the most popular benzodiazepines and prescription drugs in general, is particularly effective at influencing GABA to promote sleep, relaxation, and anti-anxiety.

 One reason for Xanax being so popular is that it takes effect in just 25 minutes.
 People afraid of having a panic attack can receive staggeringly quick relief.